What’s 44Net?

 44Net Connect is a new (as of 2026) way to connect with the greater 44 network address space that just involves using a Wireguard VPN, a very common type of connection often used with businesses, advanced homelab users, and privacy-focused VPN providers.
 If all you want to do is acquire a 44.x.x.x address to use for a single computer, there’s nothing you need to do except to request and set up this type of connection.
 You’ll get a single 44Net address to use as you see fit.

-If you want to run a series of these addresses on the same network, that’s a little bit more involved.
+If you want to run a series of these addresses on the same network (a subnet), that’s a little bit more involved.
 We’ll go over both scenarios.

 Let’s grab a 44Net-Connect tunnel (VPN) for a single IP address.